Background

 Funding

-The OH-ALLIES project is funded through the European Commission’s EU4Health Programme 2021-2027.
-The EU4Health work programme provides funding to support a One Health approach across Europe to one of the biggest challenges facing public health: emerging infectious diseases.
-The call provides member states with an opportunity to enhance surveillance for a prioritised shortlist of zoonotic diseases (emerging infections) in animals and the environment which could have a public health impact.
-The call gave direct grants to Member States’ authorities to set up a coordinated surveillance system under the One Health approach for cross-border pathogens that threaten the Union (EU4H-2022-DGA-MS-IBA3).
+The OH-ALLIES project is co-funded through the European Union (EU4Health Programme 2021-2027: EU4H-2022-DGA-MS-IBA3).
+The EU4Health work programme, among other actions, provides funding to support a One Health approach across Europe to one of the biggest challenges facing public health: emerging infectious diseases.
+The programme provides member states with an opportunity to enhance surveillance for a prioritised shortlist of zoonotic diseases (emerging infections) in animals and the environment which could have a public health impact.
+It gave direct grants to Member States’ authorities to set up a coordinated surveillance system under the One Health approach for cross-border pathogens that threaten the Union.

 Copyright 2024 One Health All Ireland for European Surveillance | All rights reserved